 What is the Chase Reconsideration Line?

-Simply put, these are phone lines to specialized agents that can review your application, see why you were rejected, and recommend to underwriting that they reconsider your application, if they feel it is warranted.
+Simply put, the reconsideration line is a path to specialized agents that can check your application status for a new card, see if and/or why you were rejected, and recommend to underwriting that they reconsider your application, if they feel it is warranted.

-There’s no guarantee that calling reconsideration will get you approved, but you don’t know if you don’t try.
+There’s no guarantee that calling a reconsideration line phone number will get you approved, but you don’t know if you don’t try.
+Many credit card companies offer a reconsideration line.
+In fact, most do (although, strangely, not Capital One).

 Is My Chase Application Pending or Denied?

-Generally, in my experience, 7-10 days is the worst message and tends to correlate to a denial.
+Generally, in my experience, a review in “7-10 days” is the worst message and tends to correlate to a denial.
 If you called reconsideration, even right away, they should already see the denial.

 All of the other messages that aren’t instant approval means that the application needs some sort of manual review.